Strategic focus

-The conference will focus on 5 strategic pillars that should pave the way for a more rail-oriented society.
-On both days of the conference, the speakers' contributions will shed light on these topics.
+The conference will focus on three strategic pillars that are intended to pave the way for a more rail-oriented society.
+On both days of the conference, the speakers' presentations will shed light on these topics.

 Digital railroad